||Health Promotion & Health Protection in the Workplace

 ||Intro to Occupational Safety & Ergonomics (Intro to Workplace Health Protection)

-Students enroll in a minimum of 4 credit hours of approved electives.
-Substitutions for the elective courses may be reviewed and approved by the program director.
+Substitutions for required courses may be reviewed and approved by the program director.1

 Upon successful completion of the Certificate in Total Worker Health, students will be able to: